joeyallen1/Sudoku-Game/README.md

 5. [License](#license)

 ## Features
-- Generates randomized Sudoku puzzles with a single solution
+- Generates randomized Sudoku puzzles with a single, unique solution using backtracking and recursion
-- Allows users to input numbers to solve the puzzle
+- Allows users to input numbers to solve the puzzle using a GUI
 - Clear board functionality to remove user inputs
 - "New Game" button to generate fresh puzzles
 - Timer display to track puzzle-solving time